 The core components of the Equivital wireless physiological monitoring system are the Sensor belt and the Sensor Electronics Module (SEM) combined with LabChart analysis software.
 The compact and unobtrusive design of the belt allows your subject to move freely whilst accurately recording human physiological data such as ECG, breathing rate and high resolution tri-axial acceleration directly to the SEM.
-The SEM can also connect to a range of other ancillaries (wired or wirelessly) for the recording of additional parameters such as galvanic skin response (GSR), blood oxygen saturation (SpO2) and core temperature.
+The SEM can also connect to a range of other ancillaries (wired or wirelessly) for the recording of additional parameters such as galvanic skin response (GSR), and blood oxygen saturation (SpO2).

 The new logging import feature we have created in LabChart allows you to take your research outside of the laboratory by enabling you to extract logged data from the SEM.
 Furthermore, you can now import and synchronize data from multiple SEMs to facilitate group studies.
 This will provide you with an alternative to live streaming your data directly to LabChart, which is restricted by the 40m limit between the belt and bluetooth device.

 To maximize your experience with the Equivital wireless physiological monitoring system and LabChart, we have created a guide covering how to: configure your SEM, appropriately fit the belt to your subject, live stream into LabChart and use the new LabChart logging import tool.

 The following video will show you how to configure your SEM and fit the Equivital sensor belt to your subject.

 Disclaimer: The Equivital Core Temperature Capsule and Dermal Temperature Patch featured in this video are no longer available for purchase.